AdamDIOM/Git101-April/README.md

 # Git101-UniTeaching
-Teaching Laura how to use Git and GitHub
+Teaching Laura how to use Git and GitHub;

-Blah blah blah
+Blah blah blah;

-extra text to cause trouble
+extra text to cause trouble;

+edit as requested;